 The Yorkshire Terrier as seen by a dog trainer

-The Yorkshire terrier is a century-old dog.
-Although now we see it as an elegant companion dog, in reality it is a hunting dog.
-The Yorkshire terrier went from the Scots hunting grounds to the salons of Paris.
+The Yorkshire Terrier is a century-old dog.
+Although we now see it as an elegant companion dog, in reality it is a hunting dog.
+Due to its elegance, the Yorkshire Terrier passed from Scottish hunters to the salons of Paris!

-This dog exists thanks to the migratory wave that occurred in the early nineteenth century that led the textile workers of Glasgow to move to the York County.
+This dog exists thanks to the migratory wave that, in the early nineteenth century, led the textile workers of Glasgow to move to the County of York.
 These rather poor Scots were very fond of hunting and were using some very agile and brave dogs similar to the Skye terriers.
-Once in Yorkshire they crossed their dogs with local dogs, strong terriers called Broken Hair Terriers.
+Once in Yorkshire, they cross-bred their dogs with local dogs, some strong terriers called Broken hair terriers.

-Long hair is achieved through the contribution of the Bichon Maltese, which was introduced by British sailors through their trips around the Mediterranean.
-All this interbreeding gave birth to the Yorkshire terrier in its primary form.
+Long hair is achieved through the contribution of the Bichon Maltese, which were brought by trips around the Mediterranean by British sailors.
+All of this gave birth to the Yorkshire terrier in its primitive form.

-Despite its appearance it is a strong dog that loves walks.
-We should remember that their origins are hard terriers that hunted rats and other prey.
-Despite its appearance, it is a very vivacious and energetic dog.
+Despite its appearance, it is a strong dog that loves walks.
+We should remember that they originate from hard terriers that hunted rats and other prey.
+Despite its appearance, it is a very vivid and energetic dog.

-It is a companion dog, affectionate and likes playing with children.
-The Yorkshire terrier also loves relaxing moments on the sofa or on the knees of their owners.
+It is a companion dog that is affectionate and loves playing with children.
+At the same time, the Yorkshire terrier loves relaxing moments on the sofa or on the lap of their owners.

-On average they eat around 70 to 90 grams of food per day depending on their level of exercise.
+On average, they eat around 70g to 90 g of food per day depending on their level of exercise.

-It is not a docile dog and by this its not implied that it’s a bad dog, but a dog that needs a lot of conscious disciplined actions to get it to obey.
-Good training will keep your Yorkshire terrier away from trouble and unruly behaviour.
+It is not a docile dog, but a dog that needs a lot of work to get it to obey.
+Good training will keep your Yorkshire terrier away from trouble.

-As we have said before is a dog that will not say no to long walks.
+As we have said before, it is a dog that enjoys long walks.